Polona Hercog: 2016

 Hercog began the year at Auckland where she lost in the first round to fifth seed and eventual champion, Sloane Stephens.
 In Sydney, she was defeated in the final round of qualifying by Monica Puig.
 However, she was awarded a lucky loser spot into the main draw.
 She lost in the first round to Sabine Lisicki.
 At the Australian Open, she was defeated in the first round by 19th seed Jelena Janković.

 Seeded fifth at the Rio Open, Hercog lost in the second round to Sorana Cîrstea.
 Playing at the Mexican Open, she was defeated in the first round by top seed Victoria Azarenka.
 At the Monterrey Open, she lost in the second round to eventual champion Heather Watson.
 Competing in Indian Wells, she was defeated in the first round by Yanina Wickmayer.
 At the Miami Open, she retired during her first round of qualifying match against Fanny Stollár.

-Hercog began her clay-court season at the Porsche Grand Prix.
+Hercog began her clay-court season at the Stuttgart Grand Prix.
 She lost in the final round of qualifying to German Laura Siegemund.
 At the Morocco Open, she was defeated in the first round by fifth seed and last year finalist Tímea Babos.
 In Madrid, she lost in the first round of qualifying to Madison Brengle.
 At the Italian Open, she was defeated in the first round of qualifying by Julia Görges.
 Her final tournament before the French Open was at Nürnberg where she lost in the second round to fourth seed Lesia Tsurenko.
 At the French Open, she was defeated in the second round by 30th seed Barbora Strýcová.

-Seeded seventh at the Bol Open, Hercog reached the final which she lost to Mandy Minella.
+Seeded seventh at the Bol Ladies Open, Hercog reached the final which she lost to Mandy Minella.

 Beginning her grass-court season at the Rosmalen Open, Hercog retired during her first-round match against Varvara Lepchenko.
 Coming through qualifying at the Eastbourne International, she was defeated in the first round by Misaki Doi.
 At the Wimbledon Championships, she lost in the first round to Alizé Cornet.

 Competing at the Bucharest Open, Hercog made it to the quarterfinals where she was defeated by fourth seed Laura Siegemund.
 At the Swedish Open, she fell in the first round to Julia Görges.
 Representing Slovenia at the Rio Olympics, she lost in the first round to eventual gold medalist Monica Puig.

 At the US Open, Hercog faced second seed Angelique Kerber in the first round.
 She retired from the match due to illness.

 Due to not playing for the rest of the year, Hercog ended the year ranked 139.

 2017

 She returned to the tour for her first tournament since the 2016 US Open at the French Open. where she beat French wildcard Harmony Tan in the first round of qualifying.
 However, in the second round, Hercog lost to Zarina Diyas.
-At a 25k tournament in Grado, she lost in the first round to Diāna Marcinkēviča.
+At a $25k tournament in Grado, she lost in the first round to Diāna Marcinkēviča.
 Seeded seventh at the Internazionali di Brescia, she won the title, defeating Ganna Poznikhirenko in the final in two sets.